Using explosive percolation in analysis of real-world networks: Summary and conclusions

-In conclusion, we have shown that the Achlioptas procedure can give rise to explosive percolation on empirical real-world social networks.
-Both the network structure and the number of links considered in the procedure were found to influence the university class (ordinary or explosive) of the percolation transition.
-We have shown this by carrying out finite-size scaling using subnetworks, chosen based on known external properties of the networks.
-This is an important but non-trivial task in the study of percolation on empirical networks with only a single sample available.
-We have also shown that the percolation process reflects community structure of the empirical networks and of a model with built-in communities.
+To summarize, we have shown that the Achlioptas procedure can give rise to an explosive percolation transition when the rules are applied to empirical real-world social networks.
+We have used a variant of the Minimum Cluster (MC) rule, where the number of links compared during the link addition process is a parameter, and shown that both the network structure and the number of links compared have an influence on the universality class (ordinary or explosive) of the observed percolation transition.
+In order to show this, we have carried out finite-size scaling using subnetworks, chosen on the basis of known external properties of the empirical networks.
+This is an important but non-trivial task when percolation analysis is applied to empirical networks where only a single ``realization'' is available.
+The resulting values for critical exponents are in line with the view that the explosive percolation transition is in fact second order; however, one cannot make definite conclusions since we are dealing with singe, finite-size networks.

+In addition, we have illustrated a connection between links selected by the MC rule during the percolation process and community structure -- at the critical point, the cluster structure arising from the application of the MC rule reflects the community structure of the network.
+This is confirmed by the analysis of single-link properties (the overlap, link weight), and modularity for the empirical networks, and by detailed studies of the match between clusters and built-in community structure of model networks.

-Financial support from EU's 7th Framework Program's FET-Open to ICTeCollective project no. 238597 and by the Academy of Finland, the Finnish Center of Excellence program 2006-2011, project no. 129670, as well as by OTKA K60456 and TEKES (FiDiPro) are gratefully acknowledged.
+\acknowledgements Financial support from EU's 7th Framework Program's FET-Open to ICTeCollective project no. 238597 and by the Academy of Finland, the Finnish Center of Excellence program 2006-2011, project no. 129670, as well as by TEKES (FiDiPro) are gratefully acknowledged.
 We thank A.-L. Barab\'asi for the MPC data used in this research.